 Since we started offering help in the lake area, we have come to understand that a vicious circle is existing considering the way people fear the lake.
 Because of their fear they are afraid to swim and because they cannot swim they are at risk to drown, which actually happens regularly as the statistics show.
 Because of the drownings, the overall fear of the lake that lives in the population gets confirmed and they continue avoiding swimming…By focusing on the children in the first place when offering swimming lessons, we hope that this existing vicious circle will in time be broken.

 The photo slider below shows the construction process of the swimming center, which was built on a bank as an integrated part of the lake.
 Also a changing room has been constructed to enable the children to change ahead of and after swimming.

 This Swimming Instruction Center has been built to serve the community at large, with the focus of course first of all on children.
 The purpose of our swimming lessons is to prepare them to survive in Lake Bunyonyi in case of encountering an emergency situation.
 Classes of all schools are very welcome to receive swimming lessons, after first contacting us to make arrangements.
-A small fee for each child will be asked, which is meant to cover some costs we have to make (like fuel for our boat whenever children need to be transported to the swimming pool with it) and to enable us to provide each child a slice of bread and a cup of tea after swimming; this because swimming is an energy consuming activity and most children (because of poverty) get only one meal every day.
+A small fee for will be asked, which is meant to cover some costs we have to make (like fuel for our boat whenever children need to be transported to the swimming pool with it) and to enable us to provide each child a slice of bread and a cup of tea after swimming; this because swimming is an energy consuming activity and most children (because of poverty) get only one meal every day.

 A big thank you also goes to the people who realized the importance of this Swimming Instruction Center for the community at large and who offered to volunteer in its construction.
 Thank you for your great effort and for joining hands with us!